Mohammad-Nabi Habibi

 Mohammad Nabi Habibi (محمدنبی حبیبی, 19 December 1945 – 29 January 2019) was an Iranian politician and sociologist who was Secretary-General of the Islamic Coalition Party from 2004 until his death in 2019.
 He was Mayor of Tehran from 1983 until 1987, for a span lasting 44 months.

 Political career

-Habibi was a part of the opposition movements during the Pahvali era and Shah of Iran and was jailed before the Islamic Revolution 1979.
-After the revolution he gained strong political profile and was appointed to key positions including:
+Habibi was a part of the opposition movements against Mohammad Reza Shah during the Pahlavi era and was jailed before the 1979 Islamic Revolution.
+After the revolution he gained a strong political profile and was *appointed to key positions including: